Tailored Support

 The research on how prevalent sexual violence is among international students is conflicting.
 Several Australian studies suggest that international students are less likely than domestic to have been sexually harassed or sexually assaulted at university (Australian Human Rights Commission, 2017).
 However, other studies have indicated that overseas students are more likely to be the target of sexual violence because of sociocultural insecurity, different norms and cultures in socialisation patterns, and little knowledge of reporting procedures (Jack, 2023).

-What is clear from the literature is that international students have varied understandings of sexual consent, and that it is sometimes difficult for international students to identify sexual misconduct and/or for them to say ‘no’ to unwanted sexual interactions (Jack, 2023; Parker et al, 2019).
+What is clear from the literature is that cross-border learners have varied understandings of sexual consent, and that it is sometimes difficult for international students to identify sexual misconduct and/or for them to say ‘no’ to unwanted sexual interactions (Jack, 2023; Parker et al, 2019).
 Additionally, research shows that international students are more likely than domestic students to say that they felt embarrassed or ashamed following sexual harassment or sexual assault (Parker et al, 2019), and they may struggle asking for help or reporting sexual violence (Jack, 2023).

 All of these factors make it particularly important for international education practitioners to teach international students about consent to raise awareness.
 But what’s the best way to do this?